 by Anna Zakrisson on Wednesday, November 27, 2019 updated Friday, August 19, 2022

 Extensive sedum green roof installations

 There are about 400 different species of sedum plants, of which a handful are well-researched for use on extensive green roofs.
 Sedums are incredibly resistant to stress, especially drought and extreme temperatures.
-This is, of course, is a useful characteristic for extensive green roof conditions where the plants will be exposed to a considerable variety of stressors throughout a year.
+This is, of course, a useful characteristic for extensive green roof conditions where the plants will be exposed to a considerable variety of stressors throughout the year.

 In most climates, sedums will remain evergreen throughout winter, perhaps with a color change from green to reddish-brown.
-They may also undergo some interesting morphology changes as the leaves often go from being fleshy, thick, and water-filled in summer to a more hardy, less fleshy morphology in winter that with lower water content and thus with a lower propensity for freezing.
+They may also undergo some interesting morphology changes as the leaves often go from being fleshy, thick, and water-filled in summer to a more hardy, less fleshy morphology in winter with lower water content and thus a lower propensity for freezing.

-Most installations of sedum roofs are done in spring and summer, but often there isn’t any reason for this seasonality other than habit as it is possible to install extensive sedum green roofs in winter in most climates.
+Most installations of sedum roofs are done in spring and summer, but often there isn’t any reason for this seasonality other than habit, as it is possible to install extensive sedum green roofs in winter in most climates.

 Installing sedum roofs in winter

 Winter installations of sedum roofs can be very successful.
 However, there are a few items that you need to consider when doing this.